jimmy622001/HPC_SLURM/USAGE.md

 ### Common Issues

-1. **Unable to connect to the bastion host**
+1. **Unable to connect via SSM**
-   - Check your security group settings in terraform.tfvars
-   - Make sure your IP address hasn't changed
+   - Make sure you've installed the AWS CLI Session Manager plugin
+     ```bash
+     # Verify installation
+     session-manager-plugin --version
+     ```
+   - Ensure your AWS CLI is properly configured with appropriate permissions
+   - Verify that the VPC endpoints for SSM are properly configured
+   - Check that the instance has the necessary IAM role and permissions
+   - Try connecting through the AWS Console instead of CLI as a test

-2. **Jobs stuck in pending state**
+3. **Jobs stuck in pending state**
    - Check node availability with `sinfo`
    - Check if nodes are being provisioned (may take 5-10 minutes)
    - Review jobs requirements with `scontrol show job <jobid>`